rfortherestofus/r-without-statistics/outlines/websites-outline.md

 - How to automate updating of website

 # Conclusion
+- When to do static vs when you need Shiny
 - Quarto websites now too
 - Can use Netlify to host private repos and add password-protection